 - Put in some daily nutrition program that works to encourage replenishment of the glycogen stores and works to spare our utilization of those stores.

 - Maximize glycogen stores using loading schemes for sports relating to endurance and long competition days in other sports.

 To keep glycogen stores at the right levels, we should consider it on a day to day basis and before our events.
 We should devote our thought to some important factors:

 - Maintenance of cab balances every meal of every day.

 - Increases in the intake of carbs before events and training.

 - Selective ingestion of carbs while exercising.

-- Ingesting carbs following exercise and sometimes methodically building up the stores of glycogen before an event with techniques like carb loading.
+- Ingesting carbs following exercise and sometimes methodically building up glycogen stores before an event with techniques like carb loading.

-- High intakes of complex carbs, with large levels of simple carbs in the morning, during exercise, and right after exercise to quickly replenish any depletions in stores of glycogen.
+- High intakes of complex carbs, with large levels of simple carbs in the morning, during exercise, and right after exercise to quickly replenish any depletions in glycogen stores.